-If you use assistive technology (such as a Braille reader, a screen reader, or TTY) and the format of any material on this website interferes with your ability to access information, please contact our ADA Coordinator, Steve Edin at (425) 263-8001.
+If you use assistive technology (such as a Braille reader, a screen reader, or TTY) and the format of any material on this website interferes with your ability to access information, please contact Katie Casey, ADA Coordinator at (425) 263-8003.
 To enable us to respond in a manner most helpful to you, please indicate the nature of your accessibility problem, the preferred format in which to receive the material, the web address of the requested material, and your contact information.
 Users who need accessibility assistance can also contact us by phone through the Federal Information Relay Service at 1-800-877-8339 or TRS at 1-800-833-6384 for TTY/Voice communication.

 Accessibility Design Guidelines